bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Artemis - explain arrows.
 			- [ ] Hephaestus - explain ignite.
 			- [ ] Eleusianian - "Now, let the real game begin..."
+		- [ ] Add "are you sure" the first time the player tries to flip a heads coin to tails with either Zeus or Charon token.

 **Fruits**